-In the oil and gas industry, materials used for equipment and pipelines are subjected to some of the harshest conditions on Earth.
-Sour service environments, characterized by the presence of hydrogen sulfide (H2S), carbon dioxide (CO2), and other corrosive elements, pose significant challenges to the integrity and safety of these materials.
-To mitigate the risk of corrosion and material failure, strict guidelines are established, including limitations on the nickel content in materials used for sour service applications.
+The oil and gas industry is characterized by the usage of materials used in equipment and pipelines under conditions that are harshest in the world.
+Sour service environments, where hydrogen sulfide (H2S), carbon dioxide (CO2), and other corrosive elements are found, challenge the integrity and safety of such materials.
+In order to avoid corrosion and material failure, strict guidelines are established that include limitations on the nickel content in materials used for sour service applications.
 This article explores the reasons why nickel (Ni) is restricted to a maximum of 1% for sour service.

-Why nickel content is restricted to a maximum of 1% for sour service
+Importance of Nickel restriction to maximum of 1% for sour service

 Stress Corrosion Cracking (SCC)

 Nickel (Ni) is restricted to a maximum of 1% in sour service due to its tendency to form brittle intermetallic with other metals in the presence of hydrogen sulfide (H2S).
 This phenomenon is particularly concerning in sour service applications, where H2S is present in high concentrations and can cause corrosion and degradation of the metal.
-The formation of brittle intermetallics can reduce the toughness and ductility of the metal, making it more susceptible to cracking and failure.
-In addition, the presence of Ni in high concentrations can also increase the susceptibility of the metal to corrosion in sour service environments.
+The formation of brittle intermetallics can reduce the toughness and ductility of the metal, which makes it more prone to cracking and failure.
+Moreover, high concentrations of Ni can also increase the susceptibility of the metal to corrosion in sour service environments.

 Limiting nickel content to 1% or lower helps mitigate the risk of SCC and ensures the long-term integrity of equipment and pipelines.